what is performance fee

 Key Components of Performance Fee

-Performance fees include a number of key components that help calculate the suitable cost to charge.
+Performance fees include several key components that help calculate the suitable cost to charge.
 Here are the most significant elements of PF:

 Hurdle Rate